 (3) Nancy E. Schoenberg, Jane C. Peters, Elaine M. Drew.
 Unraveling the mysteries of timing: women’s perceptions about time to treatment for cardiac symptoms.
 Social Science & Medicine 56 (2003) 271–284.

-Q: Have you ever engaged in any of those six treatment-seeking delay patterns during any medical crisis?
+Q: Have you ever engaged in any of those treatment-seeking delay patterns during a medical crisis?

 The symptomatic tipping point during heart attack